The Amazon Vine Program Explained

 - One of the easier ways to gain momentum with your first 30 product reviews.

 - Quality reviews.
-A Vine Voice is trusted by Amazon and the Amazon community as a whole.
+An Amazon Vine Voice is trusted by Amazon and the Amazon community as a whole.
 You can argue that Vine reviews carry more weight (and help lead to more sales) than the “average joe” reviewer.

 - No fees (as of this article’s writing) for an Amazon vendor to participate in Vine.